 So how does the wage gap harm women of color?

-According to a report by the National Women’s Law Center, women compose 2/3 of minimum wage earners in the U.S. What’s most troubling about this statistic is that more frequently Black and Latina women are those minimum wage earners composing these numbers.
+According to a report by the National Women’s Law Center, women comprise two-thirds of minimum wage earners in the U.S. What’s most troubling about this statistic is that more frequently Black and Latina women are those minimum wage earners comprising these numbers.

 What’s even more devastating is that 80 percent of Black mothers and half of Latina mothers are the primary breadwinners in their households, which means that their families rely heavily on their wages to make ends meet and get ahead.